falcosecurity/falco/chart/falco/BREAKING-CHANGES.md

 ### Falcoctl support

-[Falcoctl](https://github.com/falcosecurity/falcoctl) is a new tool born to automatize operations when deploying Falco.
+[Falcoctl](https://github.com/falcosecurity/falcoctl) is a new tool born to automate operations when deploying Falco.

 Before the `v3.0.0` of the charts _rulesfiles_ and _plugins_ were shipped bundled in the Falco docker image.
 It precluded the possibility to update the _rulesfiles_ and _plugins_ until a new version of Falco was released.
 Operators had to manually update the _rulesfiles_ or add new _plugins_ to Falco.
 The process was cumbersome and error-prone.
 Operators had to create their own Falco docker images with the new plugins baked into it or wait for a new Falco release.